zyj-2000/THQA/README.md

 3. Thank for your support.
 Hope this work can promote each other!!!

 ## 🚧 More Information and Convenience is Coming ...
+[6.14.2024] Release the original audios in Baidu YunPan.

 [6.07.2024] Our paper is accepted by ICIP2024.

 [4.22.2024] Poster our paper in arxiv.